gregjacobs/Angular-Architecture/architecture/pages-the-old-way-of-doing-things.md

 ---
-title: Pages - The Old Way of Doing Things
+title: "Architecture: Pages - The Old Way of Doing Things"
 layout: page-with-nav
 permalink: /architecture/pages-the-old-way-of-doing-things/
+comments: true
 ---

 Most of the literature you will read on pages involves having a `views/`